Discovery of the Brain’s Lymphatic System

 To look for lymphatic vessels in the primate brain.

 They then scanned the brains using numerous MRI techniques.
 The standard MRI technique gave away nothing new.
-The technique that led to the discovery is called black-blood imaging that hides blood vessels.
+The technique that led to the discovery is black-blood imaging, which hides blood vessels.

-To be even surer, they injected the subjects with a second dye that can adhere to the blood vessels.
+They injected the subjects with a second dye that can adhere to the blood vessels to be even sure.
 It was found that the second dye never leaked out of them or into the lymphatic vessels under study.
-Staining the vessels under study in postmortem brains further confirmed that the stained structures were indeed lymph vessels and not blood vessels.
+Staining the vessels under investigation in postmortem brains further confirmed that the stained structures were indeed lymph vessels and not blood vessels.

 The lymphatic system is common to all mammalian brains.

 Why wasn’t it discovered sooner?

 Some had suggested lymph vessels surrounding the brain, but without facts and data to support their views.
 There have been mentions of the imagination of lymphatics in the brain in prehistoric literature.